Water for wildlife

 How you can help wildlife

-Long hot summers take their toll on all of us, and wildlife are no exception.
-While we may think there isn't alot we can do to help, don't underestimate just how many small mammals, insects, birds, frogs and reptiles exist in even a small suburban garden.
+While we may think there isn't alot we can do to help, don't underestimate just how many small mammals, insects, birds, frogs and reptiles can benefit from something as simple as fresh water in even a small suburban garden.

-For them, access to water on scorching summer days or during drought can make the difference between life and death.
+For them, access to water on scorching summer days and during drought can make the difference between life and death.
+During bushfires wildlife are stressed and often desperate for water.

 Leave shallow bowls of water out in the shade

-Ground level is ok for reptiles and very small animals, but putting water in high postions is preferable.
-Access to water off the ground where animals are safe from predators, domestic pets etc is best.
+Ground level is great for reptiles and very small animals, but putting water in high postions is preferable for birds and other tree dwellers.
+Access to water off the ground where animals are safe from predators, domestic pets etc is important.
 Plastic tubs can be nailed to a fence, or water can be placed in bottles in trees, or in bowls on any type of platform.

 - If you need to use buckets or large bowls, put a few rocks, a branch or large stick inside so birds or reptiles can escape if they fall in.